NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script sets mode of the file hello to 753
+this script sets the mode of the file hello as the same as olleh